 Step 4: Prepare the Mixture

 You should not dump the calcium chloride directly into your pool.
-Instead, grab a five-gallon bucket and fill it about 75% of the way with water from your pool.
+Instead, grab a five-gallon bucket and fill it about 75% with water from your pool.
 With your calculations in hand, pour the appropriate amount of calcium carbonate in ounces into the bucket.

 Make sure to pour slowly because of the hot chemical reaction the calcium carbonate will have.
-Furthermore, keep in mind to never pour water on top of calcium carbonate.
+Furthermore, remember to never pour water on top of calcium carbonate.
 For your safety, always put pool water in the bucket first, followed by the chemical.